George Yeo: Minister for Information, Communications, and the Arts

-As Minister for Information, Communications and the Arts, he liberalised the use of dialects in the local film industry, which paved the way for a generation of local film directors and producers.
-He also oversaw the design and construction of the Esplanade Theatres on the Bay and the new National Library.

 In the 1990s, Yeo pushed for widespread adoption of internet infrastructure in Singapore, stating that it was important for Singapore to retain its role as a regional hub.
 Its geographical advantage would matter less, and its infrastructural advantage in the exchange of information and ideas would matter more.
 In 1995, he defended government censorship of the Internet even as it proved technologically challenging to do so: "Censorship can no longer be 100% effective, but even if it is only 20% effective, we should not stop censoring."
 In what he described as an "anti-pollution measure in cyberspace", Yeo transferred censorship authority from the Telecommunication Authority of Singapore (TAS) to the Singapore Broadcasting Authority (SBA), which was to "concentrate on areas which may undermine public morals, political stability or religious harmony in Singapore".
 Yeo said the government would focus on monitoring internet communications that broadcast material to millions of users rather than the "narrowcasting" of private communications between individuals.

 Minister for Trade and Industry

-As Minister for Trade and Industry, Yeo led his team to successfully negotiate the Free Trade Agreement with the United States, Japan, Australia and other countries.
-Yeo proposed the idea of having Integrated Resorts (IRs) in Singapore, which would include casinos, which was intensely debated for a year.
-This paved the way for the 2 IRs in Singapore, Resorts World Sentosa and Marina Bay Sands at the Marina Promenade.
-He later shared with a group of university students during a dialogue that his late father had a problem with gambling and the decision to push for the gaming resorts was personally a very difficult one.
-He said that policy making often involved a choice between 'evils'.
+As Minister for Trade and Industry, Yeo proposed the idea of having Integrated Resorts (IRs) in Singapore, which would include casinos, which was intensely debated for a year.
+It ultimately passed and paved the way for the 2 IRs in Singapore, Resorts World Sentosa and Marina Bay Sands, the latter of which was at the Marina Promenade.
+He later told a group of university students during a dialogue that his late father had a problem with gambling and that his decision to push for the IRs was personally very difficult.

 Post-political career

 Yeo has been a visiting scholar at the Lee Kuan Yew School of Public Policy since 2011.

-Yeo was involved in reviving the ancient Buddhist university, Nalanda University, in Bihar, India.
-He was chancellor of Nalanda University and member of the University Governing Board, and the governing board's International Advisory Panel.
-In November 2016, he resigned as the chancellor of Nalanda University accusing the Indian government of failing to maintain the university's autonomy.